tsnellgrove/dark_castle2/castle_to_do2.md

 						- Had an unexpected result of moving 'output' to 'static_dict' => output did not reset! instead it kept building up the output history between user inputs!
 Did not expect this.
 Also don't think it will work in multi-user mode. not sure why the variable definition isn't working but need to investigate
 						- Set static_dict 'output' to "" at start of interpreter_text
 						- Need to carefully observe output on quit tomorrow morning; Are flash alerts and end of game score and title printed on 'quit'?
-					- NEXT: Fix need for double entry post restart
+					- DONE: Fix need for double entry post restart
+						- Now I understande why we get the intro screen twice upon restart... we need to show something once restart is pressed - but all variables will be reset on next run of 'main'... maybe need an interstitial flask_output of "PRESS ANY KEY TO RESTART"
+					- NEXT: Fully understand Flask code and comment all use cases
+					- Clean up redundant flask variable assignments; Address flow notes
+					- update flow model with any changes!!
+Keep this accurate!!

 				- Build CSS-style sheet
 				- CSS: How to set right margins??